unccd/herland/README.md

 ***Note***: If a panel's height exceeds `100vh` the scroll mode would switch to regular scroll, in order for the scroll effect to function each slide must be max 100vh.

-## Adding a New Image to the Carousel
+## Adding a new Image to the Carousel
 To add a new image to the carousel, follow these steps:

 1. Add a small resolution image to `src/static/small-portraits`, to be displayed as preview in the carousel.

-2. Add the corresponding full resolution image to `src/static/portraits` with the same name.
+2. Add the corresponding full resolution image to `src/static/portraits` with the same exact name.

-## Adding a New Event
+## Adding a new Event

-To add a new Event Card for the Events slide, follow these steps:
+To add a new Event Card for the Events carousel, follow these steps:

-1. Open `src/slides/events/eventsData.js`.
+1. Open `src/slides/Events/eventsData.js`.

 2. Add a new image for the Event Card in `src/static/events` and import it in `eventsData.js`